NetworkBlockDevice/nbd/doc/proto.md

 export size that is not an integer multiple of the preferred block size.

-The maximum block size represents the maximum length that the server is willing to handle in one request.
-If advertised, it MAY be something other than a power of 2, but MUST be either an integer multiple of the minimum block size or the value 0xffffffff for no inherent limit, MUST be at least as large as the smaller of the preferred block size or export size, and SHOULD be at least 2^20 (1,048,576) if the export is that large.
-For convenience, the server MAY advertise a maximum block size that is larger than the export size, although in that case, the client MUST treat the export size as the effective maximum block size (as further constrained by a nonzero offset).
+The maximum payload size represents the maximum payload length that the server is willing to handle in one request from the client.
+If advertised, it MAY be something other than a power of 2, but MUST be at least as large as the preferred block size, and SHOULD be at least 2^20 (1,048,576) if the export is that large.
+Advertising a maximum payload size of 0xffffffff is permitted when the server does not have a fixed limit on client request payloads.
+Typically, the advertised maximum payload length is independent of the export size, even though the actual payloads for read and write cannot successfully exceed the constraints given by the export size and offset of a request.
+Notwithstanding any maximum payload size advertised, either the server or the client MAY initiate a hard disconnect if a payload length of either a request or a reply would be large enough to be deemed a denial of service attack; however, for maximum portability, any payload not exceeding 2^25 (33,554,432) bytes SHOULD NOT be considered a denial of service attack, even if that length is larger than the advertised maximum payload size.

+For commands that require a payload in either direction and where the client controls the payload length (`NBD_CMD_WRITE`, or `NBD_CMD_READ` with simple replies), the client MUST NOT request a length larger than the maximum payload size.
+For replies where the payload length is controlled by the server (`NBD_CMD_BLOCK_STATUS` without the flag `NBD_CMD_FLAG_REQ_ONE`, or `NBD_CMD_READ` when structured replies are negotiated), the server MAY exceed the maximum payload by the fixed amount of overhead required in the structured reply (for example, a server that advertises a maximum payload of 2^25 bytes may return 2^25+8 payload bytes in a single `NBD_REPLY_TYPE_OFFSET_DATA` chunk, rather than splitting the reply across two chunks), although it MUST honor any additional payload constraints documented for a particular command.
+For commands that do not require a payload in either direction (such as `NBD_CMD_TRIM` or `NBD_CMD_WRITE_ZEROES`), the client MAY request an effect length larger than the maximum payload size; the server SHOULD NOT disconnect, but MAY reply with an `NBD_EOVERFLOW` or `NBD_EINVAL` error if the oversize request would require too many server resources when compared to the same command with an effect length limited to the maximum payload size (such as an implementation of `NBD_CMD_WRITE_ZEROES` that utilizes a scratch buffer).

 Where a transmission request can have a nonzero *offset* and/or *length* (such as `NBD_CMD_READ`, `NBD_CMD_WRITE`, or `NBD_CMD_TRIM`),